by Omkar N. Koul

 khemas kha:r tI ho:ras nI ha:r

-I will usurp his kharwar and will not pay him
+I will usurp his kharwar and will not pay him a penny.

 A selfish person.